 I distinctly recall that in 2010-11 I had a great ROI from print ads, but by 2012 it plummeted to zilch.

 Which was a VERY expensive lesson considering I’d pre-booked about 50 grand’s worth of print ads to launch my new premium product range that year!

-Social Media Today reports that digital advertising will continue to grow with mobile advertising outstripping desktop.
+Social Media Today reports that digital advertising will continue to grow in 2017 with mobile advertising outstripping desktop.
 76% of growth in digital advertising is attributed to Facebook and Google.

 In particular, Facebook mobile ad spend is predicted to reach 3x that of Google.
-Considering Facebook was an obscure upstart in my own business world back when I first started out and Instagram didn’t even exist, this is HUGE!
+Considering Facebook was an obscure upstart in my own business world back when I first started out, this is HUGE!
 The generational change in the online world is getting faster and faster.

 Digital advertising is growing so rapidly for two reasons.

 Firstly, you can reach your specific target market and put an ad in front of them very, very cheaply.

 And secondly, it works.
 The ability to target your Facebook, Instagram and Google ads is now SO specific.
 It means you can pinpoint your precise target audience and create ads that are highly engaging and specific for your customer.